Xenoblade Chronicles: 2016–2018: Xenoblade Chronicles 2

-In a world of dying titans, Rex meets the living weapon Pyra and promises to bring her to the fabled paradise Elysium.
-It was released on the Nintendo Switch.
+Development on a new Xenoblade Chronicles game began in 2014, during the latter half of development of Xenoblade Chronicles X. The game was released in 2017 for the Nintendo Switch.
+Taking place in a world of dying titans, Rex meets the living weapon Pyra and promises to bring her to the fabled paradise Elysium.

-Xenoblade Chronicles 2: Torna – The Golden Country is set 500 years before the events of Xenoblade Chronicles 2, Lora and Jin fight against Malos and his army before the inevitable fall of their kingdom, Torna.
-It was released on the Nintendo Switch as both a standalone game and as an expansion for Xenoblade Chronicles 2.
+Xenoblade Chronicles 2: Torna – The Golden Country is set 500 years before the events of Xenoblade Chronicles 2.
+In the game's story Lora and Jin fight against Malos and his army before the inevitable fall of their kingdom, Torna.
+It was released in 2018 on the Nintendo Switch as both a standalone game and as an expansion for Xenoblade Chronicles 2.

-2019–present: Xenoblade Chronicles 3
+2019–2025: Nintendo Switch remasters and Xenoblade Chronicles 3

 Xenoblade Chronicles: Future Connected is set one year after the events of the main story in the original Xenoblade Chronicles.
 Taking place on the Bionis' Shoulder, an area not explored in the original game, Future Connected follows Melia, Shulk, and Riki's daughter Nene and adopted son Kino as they seek to reclaim the city of Alcamoth.
-It was released on the Nintendo Switch as part of the remaster Xenoblade Chronicles: Definitive Edition.
+It was released in 2020 on the Nintendo Switch as part of the remaster Xenoblade Chronicles: Definitive Edition.

 Xenoblade Chronicles 3 takes place in the world of Aionios, with two warring nations: Keves and Agnus.
 It features a narrative depicting the respective futures for the worlds of Xenoblade Chronicles and Xenoblade Chronicles 2.
-Main protagonists Noah from Keves and Mio from Agnus must put aside their differences in order to face the larger threat.
-It was released on the Nintendo Switch.
+Main protagonists Noah from Keves and Mio from Agnus must put aside their differences in order to face a larger threat.
+It was released in 2022 on the Nintendo Switch.

-Xenoblade Chronicles 3s fourth and final wave of the downloadable content will include a major story expansion to be released by the end of 2023.
-Monolith Soft has teased that the volume could be as large as Xenoblade Chronicles 2: Torna – The Golden Country.
+Xenoblade Chronicles 3: Future Redeemed is a major story expansion for Xenoblade Chronicles 3 released in 2023.
+Its story takes place centuries before Xenoblade Chronicles 3 and serves to bridge the stories of 3 and the previous games in the series.
+Monolith Soft has teased that Future Redeemed could be as large as Xenoblade Chronicles 2: Torna – The Golden Country.

+Xenoblade Chronicles X: Definitive Edition is a remaster of the original Xenoblade Chronicles X, released for the Nintendo Switch in 2025.
+It adds multiple quality of life changes and a new story epilogue.